designgears/Manjaro-SteamOS/Instructions for install.md

 after install go to software install app and remove steam deckify then reinstall it and select steam os with HHD session. this fixes the new updates!

 This is a unique take to Steam OS on linux.
-The kernel is from NeroReflex he has added Valve and AMD patches.

 Download manjaro KDE full image from here